eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ## Introduction

 For a while now, Condorcet methods have gotten the short end of the stick in the reform space.
 The disaster known as [Ranked Choice Voting](../ditch-rcv/){:target="_blank"} has dominated the space as a whole, but particularly ranked ballots.
-Cardinal methods like Approval and STAR have been the main challengers, and while the Equal Vote Coalition "approves" of their flavor of Condorcet ("Ranked Robin"), Condorcet has not gained much traction.
+Cardinal methods like Approval and STAR have been the main challengers, and while the Equal Vote Coalition "approves" of their flavor of Condorcet ("Ranked Robin"), Condorcet has not yet gained much traction.

 Now, if you are reading this blog, you probably know I am an Approval die-hard.
 I think it is [the most practical and effective reform we should be supporting right now](../approval-only/){:target="_blank"}.
 However, I would like to share my positive thoughts here in this post.